AndersonUyekita/ND025-br_data_scientist/03-Chapter03/03-Lesson_03/README.md

 ### Average Link Clustering

-Instead of using the closest or the farthest points, this method summarize the distances using the avarega.
+Instead of using the closest or the farthest points, this method summarize the distances using the average.

 ![Figure 11 - Average Link.](01-img/nd025_c3_l03_11.png)